roihala/stocker/README.md

 In order to deploy you need to following tools:

-1. gcloud cli - install + auth
+1. gcloud cli - install
+2. gcloud auth - `gcloud auth configure-docker`
 2. docker
 3. kubernetes